 « I soon realised how many strange and compelling things were happening there.
 I loved watching the fans, the socialites and the many hangers-on.
 I relished photographing amongst the heady mix of business, glamour, lust, greed, vanity and politics. «

-For the first couple of years I didn’t have accreditation.
-I thought that it would be good to have greater access but as only publications and media outlets can apply for accreditation, I asked the editor in chief at Carnet d’Art, Kristina D’Agostin.
-(Carnet D’Art publish a quarterly art and culture magazine, as well as books.)
+For the first couple of years, I didn’t have accreditation.
+I thought that it would be good to have greater access but as only publications and media outlets can apply for accreditation, I asked the editor-in-chief at Carnet d’Art, Kristina D’Agostin.
+(Carnet D’Art publishes a quarterly art and culture magazine, as well as books.)
 I was delighted that Kristina agreed to apply for accreditation on my behalf.
-My Cannes story featured each year on Carnet d’Art’s website.
+My Cannes story is featured each year on Carnet d’Art’s website.
 It has been fun to experience the red carpet and I’m very grateful for Carnet d’Art’s support.

 Both sides are certainly complementary even though the public’s point of view seems more interesting.
 It is also a side of the festival that we don’t usually see.
 What do you think?